-This year, Purple class welcome 7 young people, aged 8-10 years old.
-All with different and complex learning needs.
-Our class teacher is Isabelle Jones and the Teaching Assistants are Angela and Sian.
+This year, Purple class welcome 8 young people all boys.
+The class teacher is Jenii and the Teaching Assistants are Angela, Reanne Sharon and Thomas.

 Our classroom is structured in a way so the young people learn and progress aiming to become as confident and independent as possible.